vanshika735/currency-calculator/README.md

-# currency-calculator
+# Currency Calculator
-A simple currency calculator with currency conversion and simple interest.
+A simple currency calculator using Flask and real-time exchange rates.